yennhi95zz/disaster-response-pipeline/README.md

     `python run.py`

 3. Go to http://0.0.0.0:3001/

-Your web app should now be running if there were no errors.
+The web app should now be running if there were no errors.

 Now, open another Terminal Window.